lvalnegri/RcensusUK/README.md

 As detailed above, the data are provided only for the lower level available from the ONS, commonly this is the lowest small area `OA`.
 Using the table `lookups` for the matches, and the table `zone_types` for the correct parent and child, it is easy to obtain by simple sum the correct figures for all the Zones in upper levels.

+All names and geographic characteristics for each Zone in all hierarchies are listed in the `zones` table.
+In particular:
+- `LSOA` and `MSOA` names are not the originals from ONS, but they correspond to the more readable format released by the [House of Commons Library](https://houseofcommonslibrary.github.io/msoanames/)
+- the coordinates listed as `w` are the simple *weighted* centroids, calculated using the micro grid at 30 meters provided by the [Meta Data For good project](https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps)
+- the coordinates listed as `p` describe the [visual center](https://blog.mapbox.com/a-new-algorithm-for-finding-a-visual-center-of-a-polygon-7c77e6492fbc) or [Pole of Inaccessibility](https://inaccessibility.net/), "the location in a geographical area that is the furthest away from all its borders".
+This point is useful in mapping as it is often the best location to put a text label or a tooltip on a polygon to minimize the risks of overlapping and improve readability.

 The package also contains the following self-describing tables, mainly for search purposes in applications:
 - `postcodes`, which includes the lookups between the 2.620 millions *postcodes units* (`PCU`) in the UK.
 For more details see the [ONS Postcode Directory](https://geoportal.statistics.gov.uk/search?collection=Dataset&sort=-created&tags=all(PRD_ONSPD)) on the [ONS Geography Portal](https://geoportal.statistics.gov.uk/), or my other package [RpostcodesUK](https://github.com/lvalnegri/RpostcodesUK)
 - `localities`, a list of all *Places* in England and Wales.
 For more details see the [Index of Place Names](https://geoportal.statistics.gov.uk/datasets/index-of-place-names-in-great-britain-december-2022/about) on the [ONS Geography Portal](https://geoportal.statistics.gov.uk/).